 *Score(s) represent the AVERAGE for the most recently admitted class.
 Scoring lower will not result in automatic rejection of your application, and scoring higher does not guarantee acceptance.

-For more information, visit the Computer Science department page.
+For more information, visit the Computer Science website.